Chlorine ppm Sensors

 There is no special maintenance requirements except to make sure that the membrane remains clean and to remove the sensor to prevent freezing in winter.

 The sensor is covered with a standard manufacturer’s warranty of 2 years.
-Under proper water conditions, the membrane should last 1-2 years.
+Under proper water conditions, the membrane should last approximately 1 year (depending on water quality/concentration).
 Do not reuse the membrane if removed.
 Replace with new membrane.

 Can we reuse a membrane?